Pros and cons of fundamental analysis

 Rather than establishing entry and exit points, fundamental analysis seeks to understand the value of an asset, so that traders can take a much longer-term view of the market.
 Once the trader has determined a numerical value for the asset, they can compare it to the current market price to assess whether the asset is over or under-valued.
 The aim is to then profit from the market correction.

 Cons of fundamental analysis

 Fundamental analysis can be time consuming, it requires multiple areas of analysis which can make the process extremely complicated.

 As fundamental analysis takes a much longer-term view of the market, the results of the findings are not suitable for quick decisions.
-Traders looking to create a methodology for entering and entering trades in the short-term might be better suited to technical analysis.
+Traders looking to create a methodology for entering and exiting trades in the short term might be better suited to technical analysis.